trungpv-tuc/DCNet/README.md

-# DCINet
+# DCNet
-A new SDN-based Data Center Interconnect Network Emulator.
+A Distributed SDN-based Data Center Network Emulator.
 Design details and sources will be available soon.